-Trait information differed by life stage for 94 prey species (31% of the species) remaining; for example, these could include a benthic adult with a pelagic juvenile life stage (Figure S1).
-Here, the most plausible life stage consumed was then assessed on a case-by-case basis (Table S4).
+Trait information differed by at least one trait value and by life stage for remaining 94 prey species (31%); for example, these could include a benthic adult with a pelagic juvenile life stage (Supplementary Information, Figure S1).
+Here, the most plausible life stage consumed was then assessed on a case-by-case basis (described and annotated in Supplementary Data, Table S4).
 As albacore are epipelagic predators, the pelagic stage of these prey was most likely consumed, and albacore are more likely to consume smaller juvenile prey, for example epipelagic juvenile hake (less than 10 cm and up to 20 cm length) than benthopelagic adult hake (~40–90 cm) (Bailey et al., 1982).

-We corroborated these decisions based on calculated maxillary length (or ‘gape limit’) for albacore sampled to determine whether adult prey could feasibly have been consumed from a published relationship between length and gape for closely-related yellowfin tuna (Ménard et al., 2006).
-Depending on the data reported, we used either a measured maximum albacore fork length (FL) (51 species [16%]), or an estimated maximum FL for the population of albacore sampled for each study that did not measure or report albacore lengths sampled (43 species [14%]), as inputs to the equation (Figure S1) (Ménard et al., 2006).
-Where albacore lengths were not reported, we matched gear-specific length data (range and mean FL) from relevant regional fisheries management organisations (ICCAT, 2020; ISC, 2006) to albacore diet studies by year.
-There was no significant difference between the variances of mean, minimum and maximum FL for studies where these parameters were measured or where these parameters were estimated in this study (Figure S2).
-This process of estimating albacore length information resulted in estimated gape limits of 6.4–11.5 cm across studies and locations sampled, and affected only 14% of decisions on prey life stage and selection of appropriate trait information (Figure S1).
-Further detail in estimating the mean and range in albacore lengths for a given study are further described in Supplementary Information (Supplementary Information, Appendix B).
-Overall, our synthesis uses the following prey life stages consumed by albacore: 5 larval life stages, 210 juveniles, and 93 adult prey (Supplementary Data, Table S5).
+We corroborated these decisions based on calculated maxillary length (or ‘gape limit’) for the fork lengths (FL) of albacore sampled to determine whether adult prey could feasibly have been consumed from a published relationship between length and gape for closely-related yellowfin tuna (Ménard et al., 2006; described in Supplementary Information, Appendix C).
+Depending on the data reported, we used either a measured maximum albacore FL) (51 species [16%]), or an estimated maximum FL for the population of albacore sampled for each study that did not measure or report albacore lengths sampled (43 species [14%]), as inputs to the equation (Figure S1) (Ménard et al., 2006).
+Albacore lengths were reported for 16 out of 26 studies, and for 10 studies where albacore lengths were not reported, we coarsely matched gear-specific length data (range and mean FL) from relevant regional fisheries management organisations (ICCAT, 2020; ISC, 2006) to albacore diet studies by year and gear type used.
+We then estimated the likely life stage(s) sampled using region-specific age and growth curves, and sizes at maturity (described in detail for each study in Supplementary Data, Table S3).
+Further detail and resources used in estimating the mean and range in albacore lengths for a given study are further described in Supplementary Information, Appendix C.

+Based on the results of a linear regression, there was no significant difference (p-value > 0.05) between the variances of mean, minimum and maximum FL for studies where these parameters were measured or where these parameters were estimated in this study (Figure S2).
+This process of estimating albacore length information resulted in estimated gape limits of 6.4–11.5 cm across studies and locations sampled, and affected only 14% of decisions on prey life stage and selection of appropriate trait information, while providing useful meta-information for future studies aiming to investigate patterns in albacore diets (Supplementary Information, Figure S1).
+Overall, our synthesis uses the following prey life stages consumed by albacore: 5 larval life stages, 210 juveniles, and 93 adults (Supplementary Data, Table S5).

 2.4 Trait-based analyses

-All data manipulation, statistical analysis and graphical illustrations were performed in R (version 4.2.1) (R Core Team, 2022).
+The analytical workflow developed for this study is illustrated in Figure 2.
+All data manipulation, statistical analyses and graphical illustrations were performed in R (version 4.2.1) (R Core Team, 2022) and statistical routines and software packages used are described in reproducible detail herein.
+All graphical illustrations were produced in ggplot2 (v3.3.5) (Wickham, 2016).

 2.4.1 Taxonomic and trait diversity in albacore diets